OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 Deploy Device in Automatic Mode
 -------------------------------

-In following section we'll automatically deploy 2 IoT devices into existing Greengrass Group with running Core device.
-The steps described below follows the official `tutorial <https://docs.aws.amazon.com/greengrass/latest/developerguide/module4.html>`_.
+In the following section we'll automatically deploy 2 IoT devices into existing Greengrass Group with running Core device.
+The steps described below follow the official `tutorial <https://docs.aws.amazon.com/greengrass/latest/developerguide/module4.html>`_.
 In case of problems, consult the commands with the referenced tutorial.

 .. important::